M.S. in Communication Studies

 The completed application consists of:

-- Have TWO (2) complete OFFICIAL transcripts mailed from the Registrar’s Office of each institution attended since high school.
+Have ONE (1) complete OFFICIAL transcripts mailed from the Registrar’s Office of each institution attended since high school.
 This includes all undergraduate and graduate work from all colleges or universities attended.
 (NOTE: If the school last attended was TCU, we will obtain transcripts that are on file in our Registrar’s Office – you do not need to have them mailed)

 Send transcripts and other application materials to: